dwarvesf/handbook/how-we-work.md

 > We don’t want to manage your chairs.

 We encourage the team to work remotely.
-We want our Dwarves to wake up at 7 am on the beach, grab a coffee and start doing the job that they love.
-Or spending the day in a coffee shop downtown to be more socialized.
-Or take their time to breathe the fresh air in Da Lat or Chiang Mai.
-Or the Dwarves can choose to stay at home with their kids at the cozy working corner to enjoy the alone-zone, best zone to focus and get things done.
+We want our Dwarves to wake up on the beach in the morning, grab a cup of coffee, and start doing the job that they love—or spending the day in a coffee shop downtown to be more socialized.
+Or take their time to breathe the fresh air in Da Lat, Chiang Mai, or stay at home with their kids at the cozy working-corner to enjoy the alone-zone, best zone to focus and get things done.

+> With great power comes great responsibility.

+With managers of one comes to remote working culture.
+We truly rely on everyone at Dwarves Foundation and believe that we can do the works we all love: deliver the tech know-how to the world.

 ![](img/remote.jpeg)

-It's also important to note this privilege is on a case-by-case basis and you need the approval from the lead.
+## Project Onboard
+We have plenty of projects at Dwarves.
+During project onboarding, we will make sure the newcomers get the ideas about the project types, whether it's a [Ventures](https://dwarves.ventures/) project, a CSR (Corporate social responsibility) project, or a typical Tech partner one.

+Each type of project will have specific expectations on Milestone's understanding, deliverables, and output quality.
+Craftmanship is a thing; put your pride into every single line of code and deliverables.

 ## We head toward craftsmanship
 Software Craftsmanship is all about putting responsibility, professionalism, pragmatism and pride back into software development.